All ready looking forward to Liphook Carnival which takes place on Saturday 28th October 2017.

 The day begins with the children’s fancy dress competition which this year is being held at Liphook Junior School.
 The doors will open at 11am and we will be judging from 11.30am.
 We will have lots of other activities including a children’s entertainer, hot drinks and snacks.

-The procession starts at 6.45pm when this year’s Carnival Queen, Mollie Jones, will be crowned by local paralympic Gold Medal winner Andy Kelsey.
-We have The Surrey Pipe Band performing in The Square from 6.30pm onwards.
+The procession starts at 6.45pm when this year’s Carnival Queen, will be crowned by a local celebrity.
+We have live performances in The Square from 6.30pm onwards.
 Don’t forget that we then have a free bonfire and firework display in Radford Park from 8.30pm onwards.

 Please don’t forget that we have road closures across the village during the afternoon and evening.
 Longmoor Road will be closed from approximately 4.30pm.
 The Square, Headley Road, London Road, Portsmouth Road, top part of Haslemere Road and Midhurst Road will be officially closed from 6pm.
 We endeavour to get all traffic moving again as soon as we can but no later than 9pm.
 The London Road will be closed until 10pm due to the fireworks in Radford Park.